LT Theme Compatibility and Post-Update Troubleshooting

 5. Identify whether the issue affects the frontend only, the editor only, or both.

-Troubleshoot by symptom
+Troubleshooting by symptom

-“This block contains unexpected or invalid content”
+Recovering from “This block contains unexpected or invalid content”

 1. Open the affected page in the editor.